-The study conducted by the researchers focused on three different Banksia species: Banksia serrata occurs in the east of Australia, while B. attenuata and B. candolleana are common in the south-west.
+The study conducted by the researchers focused on three different Banksia species: Banksia serrata occurs in the east of Australia, while B. attenuata and B. candolleana are common in the southwest.
 The genus Banksia includes many species of evergreen trees and shrubs.
-The inflorescences are made up of numerous individual flowers which are pollinated by insects, birds or marsupials.
+The inflorescences are made up of numerous individual flowers which are pollinated by insects, birds, or marsupials.

 The seed pods of many species require very high temperatures for opening, eg caused by bush fires.
-Until recently, it was unclear how this temperature-related opening mechanism works: “It was commonly thought that the two valves of the seed pods were held together by resins that melt when heated, thereby opening the valves,” says Jessica Huss, doctoral student at the Institute in Potsdam and first author of the study.
+Until recently, it was unclear how this temperature-related opening mechanism works: “It was commonly thought that the two valves of the seed pods were held together by resins that melt when heated, thereby opening the valves,” says Jessica Huss, a doctoral student at the Institute in Potsdam and first author of the study.
 “But in the junction zone between the valves we detected waxes rather than resins.”
-In order to achieve a detailed chemical characterization, the researchers analysed the substances by means of Raman spectroscopy.
+In order to achieve a detailed chemical characterization, the researchers analyzed the substances by means of Raman spectroscopy.

-In a previously published study, the researchers put forward evidence that the opening mechanism is based on the mechanical properties and differing orientation of the cellulose fibres in the tri-layered pod.
+In a previously published study, the researchers put forward evidence that the opening mechanism is based on the mechanical properties and differing orientation of the cellulose fibers in the tri-layered pod.
 “The tissue dries while the seed ripens,” says Jessica Huss.
-“During this process, the fibres shrink to differing degrees, thereby creating pre-stresses.”
+“During this process, the fibers shrink to differing degrees, thereby creating pre-stresses.”
 Heat softens the innermost pod layer thereby releasing the pre-stresses and causing the two halves of the seed pod to split open.”

 But what are the functions of the waxes if they are not relevant for the opening mechanism?
-“Since the seeds remain on the plant for extremely long periods of time in some Banksia species, with the pod permanently exposed to UV radiation, heat and rain as well as the beaks of hungry birds, we assume that the waxes perform a protective function,” says the scientist.
-“In many regions of Australia, temperatures of 45 to 55°C are not unusual in sun-exposed areas during the summer: the waxes melt on hot days and in this liquid state they are able to repeatedly seal small fissures.”
+“Since the seeds remain on the plant for extremely long periods of time in some Banksia species, with the pod permanently exposed to UV radiation, heat, and rain as well as the beaks of hungry birds, we assume that the waxes perform a protective function,” says the scientist.
+“In many regions of Australia, temperatures of 45 to 55°C are not unusual in sun-exposed areas during the summer: the waxes melt on hot days, and in this liquid state they are able to repeatedly seal small fissures.”